awsdocs/amazon-ec2-user-guide/doc_source/identify_ec2_instances.md

 ## Inspecting the Instance Identity Document<a name="inspect-document"></a>

 For a definitive and cryptographically verified method of identifying an EC2 instance, check the instance identity document, including its signature\.
 These documents are available on every EC2 instance at the local, non\-routable address `http://169.254.169.254/latest/dynamic/instance-identity/`\.
-For more information, see [Instance identity documents](instance-identity-documents.md)\.
+For more information, see [Instance Identity Documents](instance-identity-documents.md)\.

 ## Inspecting the System UUID<a name="inspect-uuid"></a>